Stocks tick higher as Wall Street waits ahead of Fed speech

-NEW YORK (AP) — Stocks are ticking higher Wednesday as Wall Street waits for a highly anticipated speech about interest rates scheduled for the end of the week.
+NEW YORK (AP) — Stocks are ticking higher Wednesday as Wall Street waits in its holding pattern ahead of a highly anticipated speech about interest rates scheduled for the end of the week.

 It's setting up to be a second straight day of relatively modest moves for the market, but they follow some severe swings up and down over the prior weeks.